geoadmin/doc-tech/docs/stac/asset-upload.md

    A file part must be at least 5 MB (except for the last one) and at most 5 GB, otherwise the complete operation will fail.
    If the file is less than 5 GB, you will upload it as a single part, but you must still initiate and complete the multipart upload process as described above.

-   Use the url(s) returned in step 1 to [upload each part](https://data.geo.admin.ch/api/stac/static/spec/v1/apitransactional.html#tag/Asset-Upload-Management/operation/uploadAssetFilePart).
+   Use the URLs returned in step 1 to [upload each part](https://data.geo.admin.ch/api/stac/static/spec/v1/apitransactional.html#tag/Asset-Upload-Management/operation/uploadAssetFilePart).
 You may upload parts in parallel.

   <ApiCodeBlock url="/storage-prefix/{presignedUrl}" method="PUT" />